tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 ---
 layout: post
-title: Visualization Critique: Making a more "data-rich"
+title: Visualization Critique: Making a more \"data-rich\"
 subtitle: My critique of some popular "movie barcode" visualizations on reddit, and some changes I would make
 published: false
 enable_latex: false